 'In general, hot colors make spaces feel more intimate, while cool purples and blues add depth and serenity,' they continue.

 How can I use the vertical space in my small garden?

 'If you can't plant outward, plant upwards!' says GardenBuildingsDirect.co.uk.
 'Gardening vertically means you can take advantage of more than just the horizontal surfaces around you.
 Vertical gardens add interest and texture, and they make tending to your plants much easier too, also helping to minimize pest and disease issues.'

 If you don't have a lot of ground area, there are a few ways to utilize vertical space in your small garden.
 Joie Markes of The Home Depot suggests the following ideas:

 - Train one of the best trees for small gardens flat against a wall as an espalier.

 - Fix gutters to a fence as planters to get more plants in a small footprint.

 - Layer plants by growing tall, medium and short plants together.
 It creates more visual interest than focusing all your efforts on plants of similar heights.

-So don't let your space hold you back – these tips prove that small can most definitely be beautiful.
+So, don't let a lack of space hold you back – these small garden design tips from the experts prove that small can most definitely be beautiful.